NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 As always, rankings are based on record, advanced stats and just a dash of gut feeling—with recent performance weighing more heavily than season-long performance.
 Health is a factor as well.
 An injured star or two means we have to re-evaluate a team with strong stats to determine how good it is in its diminished state.
-Ask the Los Angeles Clippers about how that works.
+Ask the Los Angeles Clippers how that works.

 30. Brooklyn Nets

 It took a few weeks of work, and it happened despite replicating the three-heavy style of the league's best offenses, but the Brooklyn Nets have done it.

 They've slipped to the very bottom of the league in winning percentage and net rating.